MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 ## Is the Azure Information Protection client only for subscriptions that include classification and labeling?

-No. Although most of the presentations and demos you've seen of the Azure Information Protection client show how it supports classification and labeling, it can also be used with subscriptions that include just the Azure Rights Management service to protect data.
+No. The Azure Information Protection client (classic) can also be used with subscriptions that include just the Azure Rights Management service to protect data.

-When the Azure Information Protection client for Windows is installed and it doesn't have an Azure Information Protection policy, the client automatically operates in [protection-only mode](./rms-client/client-protection-only-mode.md).
+When the classic client is installed and it doesn't have an Azure Information Protection policy, this client automatically operates in [protection-only mode](./rms-client/client-protection-only-mode.md).
 In this mode, users can easily apply Rights Management templates and custom permissions.
 If you later purchase a subscription that does include classification and labeling, the client automatically switches to standard mode when it downloads the Azure Information Protection policy.

 ## Do you need to be a global admin to configure Azure Information Protection, or can I delegate to other administrators?